One of the best hikes in the world

 - one of the best hiking options in New Zealand for families, children & groups

 - in case of injury, illness, fatigue, etc., you can escape by water taxi

 - you can fish.
 Check with DOC for permit details.

-- One of the official Great Walks of New Zealand, the Abel Tasman is by far the busiest.
+- One of the official Great Walks of New Zealand, Abel Tasman coastal is by far the busiest.

 - huts can book-up months in advance so reserve as early as you can

 - two-night limit at each hut and camp site